ecs-vlc/COMP6248/docs/labs/lab3/index.md

 Through this lab you'll learn how to:

-* Implement a toy forward-mode AD system;
+* Implement gradient descent and plot how the parameters change over iterations of the algorithm;
+* Implement stochastic gradient descent and add momentum to the implementation;
-* Implement a toy reverse-mode AD system;
+* Implement ADAM;
-* Use PyTorch's built in AD system to evaluate the gradients of complex programs; and
-* Differentiate random variables drawn from distributions with respect to the distributions' parameters using the _reparameterisation trick_.

 ## Getting started
 To work through this lab you'll use the Python 3 language in a Jupyter Notebook environment, with the `pytorch` tensor library.
 We will primarily be using [Google Colab](http://colab.research.google.com/) to run the notebooks as this gives you access to an environment with all the tools required.
 If you wish to run the notebooks locally, see the information in the section below.